john-minney-iii/GcodeDeck/README.md

 > 1. `git clone git@github.com:john-minney-iii/GcodeDeck.git`
 5. Open the cloned file in your file explorer and work your way to the bin folder
 6. Run the `setup.bat` file by double clicking on it.
-Once it has finished press any key to close the terminal.
+Once it has finished it will close the terminal session.

 ---
 ### Running the project